Particular/docs.particular.net/Content/ServiceMatrix/servicematrix-serviceinsight.md

 3. [Next Steps](#next-steps "Next Steps")

 #Setting Up ServiceInsight Integration
-ServiceMatrix is configured to integrate with ServiceInsight through the Application Properties of the  Solution.
-To review them, open the Solution Builder window and right-mouse click on the root application in the tree and select properties.
+ServiceMatrix is configured to integrate with ServiceInsight through the Application Properties of the  solution.
+To review them, open the Solution Builder window, right click the root application in the tree, and select properties.

 ![Solution Properties](images\servicematrix-solutionproperties.png)